skin93/contact-keeper/README.md

 # Contact Keeper

 Simple MERN stack application for creating accounts and keeping contacts.
-App deployed on Heroku.
+App deployed to Heroku.

 ## Built with
 ```